The Neighbourhood Support Team have been building lasting and trustworthy relationships with the Braunstone Community since 2000.

-In the last 3 years the project has developed a range of introductory and higher-level courses that help volunteers gain the skills and qualifications to support all aspects of our project work, along with providing people with work experience and certificates that can help in getting back into work or further training.
+We have developed a range of introductory and higher-level courses that help volunteers gain the skills and qualifications needed to support all aspects of our project work, along with providing people with work experience and certificates that can help in getting back into work or further training.

 We’ve supported over 160 adults with qualifications in Food Hygiene, Health & Safety and First Aid, with many developing a record of their work skills to be included in the ASDAN volunteering qualification.
 The B-inspired team has also helped with information on how to gain certificates for Maths and English and can show you how to get started in using a computer and the internet, along with developing a CV and looking for work.